 - This “restrictive” procedure promotes rapid weight loss.

-- The bariatric surgeon detaches the gastric pouch from the first part of the small intestine (Duodenum) and reconnects it to a part of the small intestine further down (Jejunum).
+- The second step of the procedure is referred to as the bypass.
+During this part of the procedure, the bariatric surgeon detaches the gastric pouch from the first part of the small intestine (Duodenum) and connects it to a part of the small intestine further down (Jejunum).

-- Food will then travel from the new gastric pouch into the Jejunum and completely bypass the upper portion of the small intestine.
+- The food completely bypasses the upper portion of the small intestine.

 - Bypassing part of the small intestine limits the absorption of calories.

 - This form of stomach surgery is called a “Roux-en-Y“.

 Gastric bypass surgery can be performed using either of two methods.
 The surgery may be performed laparoscopically in which the surgeon will make several small ¼ to ½ inch abdominal incisions or traditionally as an “open” procedure in which the surgeon will make one 10-12 inch abdominal incision.

 Regardless of the method chosen to perform the procedure, the gastric bypass surgery takes about 1.5 hours and the hospital stay is approximately 2-3 days.
 The overall recovery time for the procedure is approximately 2 weeks.

 There is a reason why gastric bypass surgery is considered the “gold standard” of bariatric surgery.
 Not only is it the most commonly performed weight loss procedure, it has also been proven to have the most successful results.

 In addition to reducing the overall size of the stomach and restricting the amount of food the stomach can handle, the route of food digestion is also altered so that it doesn’t pass through the portion of the small intestine that would normally absorb calories and nutrients.